Spicy Bison Chili Recipe

 Jalapeno Peppers – These add heat to chili.
 For milder flavor, use less or poblano pepper.

-Chili Powder – I use two types of chili powder, which add an exciting dimension to the chili.
+Chili Powder – I use two types of chili powder, which add a delicious dimension to the chili.
 If you don’t have chipotle chili powder which is smokey or don’t like a smokey flavor, you can use all plain chili powder.

 Tomatoes – This recipe can be made using canned diced, crushed, or freshly chopped tomatoes.
 Unseasoned tomato sauce can also be substituted for the tomatoes.